OCA/operating-unit/product_supplierinfo_operating_unit/README.rst

 This module introduces the following features:

-* Adds Operating Unit (OU) to product supplier pricelist.
+* Adds Operating Unit (OU) to product supplierinfo records to allow different suppliers and pricing by operating unit.

 **Table of contents**